The best hotels in Kerala

 Hotel prices drop 30-40% during June through August.
 Windermere Estate in Pothamedu, for example, runs $140-195/night in peak season and closer to $90-110/night in July.
 The catch: outdoor activities are limited, houseboat services reduce frequency, and some smaller resorts close entirely.
 If you're combining an Ayurveda detox with Kerala travel, monsoon is actually the ideal time.
 Ayurvedic treatments are traditionally most effective during this season.

-Kerala's best neighborhoods
+Kerala's best hotel regions

 Start with Kochi if this is your first Kerala trip.
 Fort Kochi gives you a real base, great food, and easy connections to the backwaters and hill stations.
 From there, every other region makes more sense.